As an Amazon Associate I earn from qualifying purchases. Click for details.

 This is one reason why EVP results can be better on Halloween, as well as real-time communication with the “other side.”
 Cameras can produce clearer anomalies, too.

-However, the increased EMF levels on Halloween night can drain batteries in your voice recorder, cameras, flashlights, etc. (This is one reason to carry a glow-stick as a back-up light source, and a film camera as a back-up for your digital camera.)
+(That’s one reason to carry a glow-stick as a back-up light source, and even a film camera as a back-up for your phone or digital camera.)

 Be prepared for anything to happen on Halloween night.
 It’s the classic “between” time, and ideal for your most chilling encounters with paranormal phenomena.